ktsolakidis/Sleep-Disorder-Data-Analysis/README.md

 # Sleep Disorder Data Analysis

 This repository contains a comprehensive analysis of the **Sleep Health and Lifestyle Dataset**.
-The goal is to uncover relationships between variables that influence sleep disorders and validate these insights using machine learning models.
+The goal is to uncover relationships between variables that influence sleep disorders.
 Let's make a story out of our data!

 ---